 The Employer Pays Principle (EPP) requires that no worker should pay for a job - the costs of recruitment should be borne not by the worker but by the employer.
 The EPP is increasingly adopted by major brands and retailers around the world within the toy industry and other sectors.

-In November 2018, IETP added further checklist requirements on responsible recruitment to support the implementation of the EPP, introduced as part of wider updates and enhancements to our program.
-Developed with input from the Institute for Human Rights and Business, these checkpoints require factories to establish effective recruitment policies and procedures to ensure that no fees are charged to any factory workers – whether recruited directly or via a labor broker.
+In November 2018, we added further checklist requirements on responsible recruitment to support the implementation of the EPP, introduced as part of wider updates and enhancements to our program.
+Developed with input from the Institute for Human Rights and Business and other stakeholders, these checkpoints require factories to establish effective recruitment policies and procedures to ensure that no fees are charged to any factory workers – whether recruited directly or via a labor broker.
 Procedures must also include provisions for handling and remediation of any violations of the policy where workers have paid unauthorized fees in their recruitment process through brokers or agents.

 During peak production months, toy factories can face challenges in recruiting a sufficient number of workers to support their manufacturing needs.
 Factories therefore utilise a variety of legitimate methods to recruit workers, including direct recruitment and engaging the services of a labor agency or broker to recruit workers from overseas to fill the gap.